LinaGarcia24/penguin-quiz/README.md

 </li>
 <li>JavaScript
 <ul>
-    <li>Several warnings were returned when passing through the JSlint validator.
-The main issues were usage of single quotes when the language prefers double quotes.
-Some of the warnings dictated that the length of the individual line was longer than 80 characters.
-Other warnings were about the way that the keys were ordered in the questions array.
-The preferred method would have had the answers listed first according to the validator.
-The last warning was about an unnecessary 'let' in a function.
-I fixed almost every issue except for the array order and the 'let' warning as both would completely affect the code and the functionality of the website.</li>
+    <li>Several warnings were returned after passing through the JSHint validator.
+The warnings were recommending using 'esversion6' as let and for of statements are only available on ES6.</li>
 </ul>
 </li>
 <li>Accessibility